pallets/click/docs/prompts.rst

 Confirmation Prompts
 --------------------

-To ask a user if he wants to continue with an action the :func:`confirm` function comes in handy.
+To ask if a user wants to continue with an action the :func:`confirm` function comes in handy.
 By default it returns the result of the prompt as boolean value::